GLOBAL MARKETS-Wall Street steady ahead of inflation data, Fed action | Headlines

 Global stocks, U.S. Treasury yields and the dollar were steady on Monday as investors awaited the last round of transatlantic central bank interest rate hikes this year, hoping that the now-hefty pace of increases in borrowing costs will finally show signs of easing.

-U.S. stocks edged higher in early trading, indicating a cautious start on Wall Street.
-The Dow Jones Industrial Average rose 0.55%, the S&P 500 gained 0.27%, and the Nasdaq Composite added 0.07%.
-Oil prices were up following a multi-week decline, as a weakening global economy offset tighter supplies from the closure of a key pipeline supplying the United States, and Russian threats of a production cut.
+U.S. stocks gained some ground as of midday, with the Dow Jones Industrial Average up 0.76%, the S&P 500 up 0.45%, and the Nasdaq Composite up 0.2%.
+After a multi-week decline, oil prices jumped as a key pipeline supplying the United States closed and Russia threatened a production cut even as China's loosening COVID-19 restrictions bolstered the fuel demand outlook.

-The dollar eased, its losses contained by data last week that showed U.S. wholesale inflation rose more than expected last month, reinforcing the view that the Federal Reserve may have to keep interest rates higher for longer.
-The U.S. consumer price index for November is due on Tuesday, when a slowdown in core annual inflation is anticipated.
+The dollar edged up as data last week - that showed U.S. wholesale inflation rose more than expected last month - reinforced the view the Federal Reserve may have to keep interest rates higher for longer.
+The U.S. consumer price index (CPI) for November is due on Tuesday, when a slowdown in core annual inflation is anticipated.

 "A heavy event risk calendar this week stands to define the core themes for 2023," ING bank said.
 Market consensus was still "underappreciating" the risk of inflation staying higher longer, and "dangerously second-guessing" the Fed in terms of rate cuts in the second half of next year, ING said.

-The MSCI all country stock index was down 0.16%, the benchmark having lost about 18% so far this year, wiping out all gains chalked up in 2021.
-In Europe, the STOXX index of 600 companies was down about 0.7% as investors awaited interest rate moves.
+The MSCI all country stock index was virtually flat on the day, still down 18% so far this year, wiping out all gains chalked up in 2021.
+In Europe, the STOXX index of 600 companies was down about 0.4% as investors awaited interest rate moves.

-Economists expect the Federal Reserve on Wednesday, and the European Central Bank and Bank of England on Thursday to all raise rates by 50 basis points, still a slowing down from the 75 basis point hikes seen in recent meetings.
+Economists expect the Federal Reserve on Wednesday, and the European Central Bank and Bank of England on Thursday, to all raise rates by 50 basis points - slowing down from the 75 basis point hikes seen in recent meetings.
 Patrick Spencer, vice chair of equities at Baird investment bank, said central banks will start taking a less aggressive stance this week, though Tuesday's CPI data will be critical.

 "It's the last important week of the year, after this week you've got no real sort of catalysts.
 If the CPI is a muted number, we're off to the races and we'll get our year-end rally," Spencer said.
 But irrespective of the CPI, deflationary pressures are increasing, with crude oil prices down for the year, and iron ore, lumber and house prices also down, Spencer said.